Key Stage 4

 English Literature

 The aim of the English Literature programme at the Academy is to inspire, motivate and challenge pupils whilst studying a range of written work which gives pupils a grounding in literature which will stay with them for life.
 The texts have not only been chosen to inspire our young readers but also to allow pupils to transition to further education with a knowledge of a range of texts.

-Texts such as A Christmas Carol, An Inspector Calls and Romeo and Juliet have been chosen to promote social awareness, British values and to develop confidence when reading, writing, and speaking.
-Within each text, pupils are able to investigate characters, settings, and plot as well as themes such as gender, ambition, and social equality.
+Texts such as A Christmas Carol, An Inspector Calls and Romeo and Juliet have been chosen to promote social awareness, British values and to develop confidence when reading, writing and speaking.
+Within each text, pupils are able to investigate characters, settings, and plot as well as themes such as gender, ambition and social equality.
 Pupils are also given the opportunity to explore conflict poetry.
 Within this unit, pupils not only look at the language each poet uses but also the context of the conflict.
 We look in detail at the effects of conflict and how communities have been affected by past wars.

+Pupils access two English Literature lessons per week.
+These lessons run in conjunction with English Language lessons and writing techniques are shared across the two subjects.
+This ensures pupils have greater opportunities to consolidate and reflect on their extended writing techniques.
+It also allows for pupils to increase their resilience when reading.
 We aim to improve social mobility for all pupils; to equip pupils with essential life-skills and the best progression to future employment.
 This includes understanding and demonstrating an awareness of and personal response to their literary heritage.
 Examination materials are used throughout the course to ensure pupils are given opportunities to become familiar with exam expectations and to build confidence when completing written exams.

 Maths

 The aim of the Maths programme of study at Key Stage 4 is to equip pupils with the essential mathematical knowledge to enable them to be successful in their GCSE examinations and be confident in using mathematics outside of the classroom environment.
 The programme of study will act as a starting point for some pupils but for others it will provide a continuation of learning from mainstream education or from our own KS3 curriculum.
 The programme is flexible, and teaching may deviate based on a pupil’s individual learning needs in a bid to address gaps and ensure progress.
-Methods such as Direct Instruction and overall, Adaptive Teaching, will ensure that pupils receive a personalised learning experience which will enable them to make substantial progress.
+Methods such as Direct Instruction and overall, Adaptive Teaching, will ensure that pupils receive a personalised

 Pupils will be encouraged to challenge their thinking, learn how to create mental models that provide a framework for future learning and engage in learning experiences outside of the classroom to create a love of maths and an understanding of its implications in the real world.
+Using mathematics, the programme of study will also tackle wider societal issues as it looks to embed the use of mathematics organically while also helping pupils understand the area in which they live.
+This will be done through various means but predominately by analysing statistics.

-Science
+Applied Science

 The main aim of the Science programme of study at the Academy, is to develop secure scientific knowledge and understanding through practical experience, as well as using real and accessible examples.
 The pupils will learn a variety of different scientific concepts designed to intrigue, challenge, and engage.
-The learning is put into a real-world context; developed to raise the cultural capital of our pupils using local, as well as world examples.
-This programme will teach pupils to challenge their own ideas about science and to reflect on learning.
-The programme seeks to raise the profile of science for the pupils and to help pupils understand the value of science in their lives and the lives of others.
+The learning is put into a real-world context; developed to raise the cultural capital of our pupils using local,

-Flexibility is key to the implementation of the science programme of study; pupils are accepted by the provision throughout the year with significant gaps in their knowledge, often having missed years of education.
+Flexibility is key to the implementation of the Science programme of study; pupils are accepted by the provision throughout the year with significant gaps in their knowledge, often having missed years of education.
 The programme can be individualised with every lesson having achievable objectives, varying in complexity to accommodate all learners.
 The curriculum has been tailormade to consider the backgrounds of pupils, previous attitudes towards science and the varying stages of scientific knowledge.
 Pupils will understand that science is relevant to them and that a greater understanding of the scientific method will benefit them in their adult lives.

 Pupils at TWAPA are studying for a BTEC Level 1 Introductory Certificate in Applied Science.

 This course was specifically chosen for its range of transferable skills and practical nature.
 The course is internally assessed and will develop the skills necessary to access jobs in social care, early years’ development, coaching, nursing, catering, radiography, mechanical engineering, and many other professions our pupils have expressed an interest in.
-The course has careers focus and includes units within it that encourage STEM careers and advanced planning and organisation.
-The programme is complemented by coordinated careers activities and experiences which include careers talks from uniformed services, zoology experiences at Ponderosa Zoo, visits to The Engineering Centre in Brighouse and bespoke tours of colleges and universities.
+The course has careers focus and includes units within it that encourage

 Culture and Belief